JPMorgan Chase says it is building a rival to Apple Pay

 The bank will continue working with Apple Pay and other services even as it builds a rival, Smith said.

-Chase Pay is just one of a series of companies trying to become the go-to payment technologies, including Apple Pay, Samsung Electronics Co Ltd’s (005930.KS) Samsung Pay, and Alphabet Inc’s (GOOGL.O) Android Pay.

-Reporting by David Henry and Nandita Bose in Las Vegas, editing by Dan Wilchins, Christian Plumb and Alan Crosby
+Chase Pay is just one of a series of companies trying to become the go-to payment technologies, including Apple Pay, Samsung Electronics Co Ltd’s Samsung Pay, and Alphabet Inc’s Android Pay.
+(Reporting by David Henry and Nandita Bose in Las Vegas, editing by Dan Wilchins and Christian Plumb)